Archive Three: Little Caesar

 I also found some Little Caesar magazines, spared any gnawing, including the 1977 second issue with Adolphe Menjou on the cover, which I bought at Giovanni’s Room, a gay bookstore on Spruce Street in Philadelphia that would later move across Broad Street to Pine.
 I knew who Adolphe Menjou was (he gave Hayley Mills the prisms in Pollyanna) and perhaps that jaunty smile and dapper tip of his hat with the cane drew me to him.
 This Little Caesar had poems by Tom Clark and Ron Padgett, poets I’d never heard of.
 It also had Barbara Holland whom I’d just seen at Middle Earth Books.
 She had me mesmerized when she performed her poems from memory instead of reading them.
 She twirled around at one point like a dervish, a mad oracle, the center of the universe, and I saw at once that this was the thing to do, perform.
 I heard people remark that Barbara’s words were beautiful without any substance, but I liked her a lot and so apparently did Little Caesar.

-At my father’s house, the cardboard boxes are under the bed in the bedroom that was mine as a child, and the bed by the way is the bed my father was conceived and born in.
-I wanted to look for a book by Marty Watt, got on my knees and pulled the boxes out from under uncovering in the dust among the gnawed paper and dead lady bugs this edition of Little Caesar.
-I picked it up happily remembering and opened it to read the introduction by Dennis Cooper, which is charming and optimistic (Let’s use the meat that’s in the freezer, you know?), a manifesto worthy of doing what it did: bring a country, a world of earnest poets like me together, not outside looking in.
+At my father’s house, I got on my knees and pulled the cardboard boxes out from under the bed uncovering in the dust among the gnawed paper and dead lady bugs this edition of Little Caesar.
+I picked it up happily remembering and opened it to read the introduction by Dennis Cooper, which is charming and optimistic—Let’s use the meat that’s in the freezer, you know?—a manifesto worthy of doing what it did: bring a country, a world of earnest poets like me together, not outside looking in.

 Here is the first paragraph of Cooper’s introduction: